ADD NV Privacy Statement

 Besides using the services of other processors, ADD as data controller may also pass personal data on to other service providers or third parties such as insurers, lawyers, experts, WBN partners, supervisory authorities, who themselves are data controllers.

 5.4 ADD takes specific measures to protect your data.

 ADD ensures that strict rules are followed and that the processors concerned:

-- only have the data they need in order to perform their tasks;
+- Only have the data they need in order to perform their duties

-- give ADD a commitment that they will process the data securely and confidentially and only use it for carrying out the instructions issued to them.
+- Give ADD a commitment that they will process the data securely and confidentially, and only use it for carrying out their duties

 ADD takes internal technical and organisational measures to prevent personal data finding its way into the hands of, or being processed by, unauthorised parties or being accidentally altered or deleted.